shashvat42200/Pokedex/README.md

 Logged In user should be able to create multiple teams

--Logged In User should not be able to select a pokemon that is already a part of a user's team
+Logged In User should not be able to select a pokemon that is already a part of a user's team

 -Logged in user should be able to create and customize their profile